- Services and Treatments

-A patient-centered medical home is where health professionals work as a team to better manage your care and prevent potential health problems While still a new concept in primary care, it is part of our philosophy to put the patient at the center of everything we do.
+A patient-centered medical home (PCMH) is where health professionals work as a team to better manage your care and prevent potential health problems While still a new concept in primary care, it is part of our philosophy to put the patient at the center of everything we do.

 With the PCMH model of care, it’s all about empowering you.
-In a patient-centered medical home, you work with a care team that includes your primary care provider, who knows you and proactively works with you to address your health needs.
+In a patient-centered medical home, you work with a care team that includes your primary care clinician, who knows you and proactively works with you to address your health needs.